 The following steps outline how to calculate the Compressive Strength.

-1. First, determine the compressive force (N).
+1. First, determine the maximum compressive force at failure (N).

-2. Next, determine the total area (m^2).
+2. Next, determine the loaded area (m^2).

 4. Finally, calculate the Compressive Strength.